chromiumembedded/cef/tools/distrib/win/README.standard.txt

 USAGE
 -----

+Building using CMake:
+  CMake can be used to generate project files in many different formats.
+See usage instructions at the top of the CMakeLists.txt file.

+Building using the pre-existing Visual Studio solution (DEPRECATED):
-Visual Studio 2012 and Visual Studio 2010:
+  Visual Studio 2013 and newer:
     Open the cefclient2010.sln solution in Visual Studio and build.

   Visual Studio 2008:
     Open the cefclient2008.sln solution in Visual Studio and build.

   Visual Studio 2005:
     1. Open the cefclient.vcproj and libcef_dll_wrapper.vcproj files in a text editor.
 Change Version="9.00" to Version="8.00".
     2. Open the cefclient2005.sln file in a text editor.
 Change "Version 9.00" to "Version 8.00".
     3. Open the cefclient2005.sln solution in Visual Studio and build.

 Please visit the CEF Website for additional usage information.